OnewheelCommunityEdition/OWCE_App/README.md

 Onewheel Community Edition (OWCE) App
 ===========

 A cross-platform app for use with the [Onewheel](https://onewheel.com/) V1, Plus and XR boards from Future Motion.
-It currently does not support XR with hardware 4210 and higher, or the Onewheel Pint.

 NOTE: Onewheel Community Edition app is not endorsed by or affiliated with Future Motion in any way.